slorado

-To build for the NVIDIA GPU, you need to have the CUDA toolkit installed.
-We have tested with CUDA 10, 11 and 12.
+1. To build for the NVIDIA GPU, you need to have the CUDA toolkit installed.
+See below for the CUDA toolkit versions we have tested.

 On Debian/Ubuntu : sudo apt-get install zlib1g-dev